BYUCS452F2020/computer-builder/README.md

 ### Team

-I'm looking for one but maybe preferably two others to join the team just in case the research may be a little heavier.
+I'm looking for one but preferably two others to join the team just in case the research may be a little heavier.
 Again you don't need to be knowledgable in building PCs.

 ### SQL